| 5 min read

 In today’s digital landscape, everyone needs to adapt to succeed.
 Businesses who are unable to keep up with the ever-advancing digital capabilities risk getting left behind by their competitors, as innovations in mobile, social platforms, data science and cloud computing continually change how customers expect to engage with a company.
 Digital transformation is now more than a buzzword – it is a business imperative that is being felt in every industry, at every level.

-But, of the 3,000 business leaders surveyed by SAP last year, whilst 96% maintained that digital transformation was a priority for them, only a paltry 3% had actually completed their initiatives.
+But, of the 3,000 business leaders surveyed by SAP in 2017, whilst 96% maintained that digital transformation was a priority for them, only a paltry 3% had actually completed their initiatives.
 Clearly it is relatively easy for the boardroom to move digital transformation up its agenda, but actually delivering it is another matter.
 The impetus for a digital revolution is clearly there, so what is going on?

 We’ve identified the 10 most common barriers to the success of digital transformation projects in order to shed some light on the growing problem that is transformation failure.
 Do you recognise any of them in your business?